gshapuri/pdf-qa-builder/README.md

 * Generate short summaries for each section or chunk
 * Create embeddings and store them in a Weaviate vector database
 * Retrieve semantically relevant chunks based on user questions
+* Rerank retrieved chunks using cross-encoder or LLM-based models for improved relevance
 * Use an LLM to synthesize factual answers from retrieved context
 * Flexible CLI for both indexing and querying